 4. DISCUSSION

-Using nationally representative data, we found an estimated 11.1% of U.S. adults reported ever having a problem with alcohol or drugs (other than tobacco) and 74.8% of these individuals reported being in recovery. is generally consistent with previous research using an internet-based sample (Kelly et al., 2017).
+Using nationally representative data, we found an estimated 11.1% of U.S. adults reported ever having a problem with alcohol or drugs (other than tobacco) and 74.8% of these individuals, more than 20.5 million adults, reported being in recovery.
+This finding is generally consistent with previous research by Kelly et al., which found an estimated 22.35 million adults in the U.S. that report having resolved a substance use problem(Kelly et al., 2017).
+In the context of historically high overdose deaths and a more than two decades-long substance use crisis in the U.S., the finding of such a large number and high percentage of individuals endorsing recovery is encouraging and contributes to the important narrative that recovery is achievable.

 Analyses highlighted several key insights.
 First, formal treatment is important – those who reported lifetime treatment were nearly twice as likely to be in recovery.
 Yet, 60% of respondents did not report any treatment, suggesting other pathways to recovery occur.
+The high percentage of individuals reporting no prior substance use treatment is inline with prior research indicating that resolution of problem substance use without external assistance (e.g., formal treatment, 12-step programs) is not uncommon (Kelly, et al, 2017).
 Both strengthening existing systems of care and better understanding of various recovery pathways is warranted.
 Second, self-reported mental health problems and recovery from these problems were among the strongest correlates of both substance use problems and substance use recovery, confirming the well-known issue of comorbidity (Compton et al. 2007; Regier et al. 1990) and suggesting continued need to improve care for persons with co-occurring disorders.
-Third, given the importance of both substance use treatment and mental health services for recovery outcomes, clarifying barriers or facilitators to service utilization is imperative.
+Third, given the importance of both substance use treatment and mental health services for recovery outcomes, addressing barriers or facilitators to service access and utilization, including payment policy changes, stigma reduction, and structural barriers (e.g., lack of transportation, availability of insurance coverage, treatment deserts) along with the expansion of recovery support services is imperative.

 Noteworthy findings among sociodemographic characteristics include a lack of association between income and insurance status and being in recovery, after accounting for other demographic and mental health characteristics; significantly elevated odds of being in recovery among non-metro residents compared those living in large metro areas; and persistent disparities among race/ethnicity groups, with lower odds of recovery among non-Hispanic black persons compared to non-Hispanic white persons despite lower rates of substance use problems among non-Hispanic black persons.

-Finally, what it means to be “in recovery” may vary (White 2012; White et al. 2012).
+Finally, what it means to be “in recovery” may vary (White 2012; White et al. 2012), and many who resolve substance use problems do not endorse being in recovery (Kelley et al., 2018).
 Our study shows that U.S. adults who report being in recovery have generally lower rates of past-year substance use than those not in recovery.
 However, a substantial number report past month tobacco dependence (18.9%) and binge drinking (32%) or past-year marijuana use (31%).
 Taken together, these findings highlight the need for further research to understand diverging patterns of self-perceived substance use problems, ongoing substance use, treatment access and receipt, and recovery across sociodemographic groups in order to develop tailored services for specific populations.

 4.1.
 Limitations